VeriGu/DistAI/README.md

 #### Step-by-step instructions

 In ```src-py/```, we can use ```python translate.py PROTOCOL``` to generate the simulation script in Python from the Ivy source.
 It accepts a conditional argument ```--min_size``` for the minimum instance size (i.e., initial template size).
-If omitted, DistInv will infer the minimum size from the protocol.
+If omitted, DistAI will infer the minimum size from the protocol.

 ```
 python translate.py distributed_lock --min_size="node=2 epoch=2"